akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

-## Unreleased
+## 1.6.0 - 2022-09-30

 This release features a BMP collector to grab BGP routes from one or several routers.
-The routes can be used to determine source and destination AS (instead of using GeoIP or information from the flows) but also the AS path and the communities.
+The routes can be used to determine source and destination AS (instead of using GeoIP or information from the flows) but also the AS paths and the communities.
+Check `inlet.bmp` and `inlet.core` configuration settings for more information.

 - ✨ *inlet*: BMP collector to get AS numbers, AS paths, and communities from BGP
 - ✨ *inlet*: add `inlet.snmp.agents` to override exporter IP address for SNMP queries